 What you can expect

 We work with each intern/researcher to set up an individualized topic of research.
-Working weekly with your Research Director, interns spend 10-15 hours per week for the fist couple of weeks working remotely from home or school researching your assigned topic.
-You will then spend 1 week during the summer conducting action research on the trails of the Reykjavik region.
-It is during this time interns investigate their research topic and document what you discover through surveys, observations, interviews, literature reviews, and photographs to include in the publication.
+Working weekly with your Research Director, interns spend 10-15 hours per week for the first couple of weeks working remotely from home or school researching your assigned topic.
+Interns then spend 1 week conducting action research in Iceland.
+It is during this time interns investigate their research topic and document the findings gathered through surveys, observations, interviews, literature reviews, and photographs to include in the publication.
 Each research team is made up of 8-10 researchers and 2 lead researchers/instructors.
 Interns spend approximately 10 hours per week for the 2 months following the field research, working with their research director to develop their contribution to the book.
-Our office team and editors to get assistance and feedback on your chapter’s content and grammar.
+Our office team and editors provide assistance and feedback on each intern’s chapter content and grammar.
 Once the book is published, contributing researchers names will appear on the inside front cover as well as in the back of the book with the team’s biographies and head shots.

 Check out a past interns video on his research expedition to Iceland in 2017.

 THE research base